Japanese Yam Sushi Bowls

 - For full ingredient list, see Nutrition

-Preheat the oven to 425°F. Cut Japanese yams into wedges and place on a baking sheet.
-Toss with 2 tsp vegetable oil and a pinch of salt and pepper, and bake until the wedges are crisp and slightly browned, 20 to 25 minutes.
+Preheat the oven to 425°F. Cut yams into wedges and place on a baking sheet.
+Toss with 2 tsp (4 tsp) vegetable oil and a pinch of salt and pepper, and bake until wedges are crisp and slightly browned, 20 to 25 minutes.

-Add the quinoa speckled rice, 1¼ cups water, and a pinch of salt to a small saucepan and bring to a boil.
-Reduce heat to low and cook, covered, until the water is absorbed and rice is tender, 15 to 20 minutes.
+Add the quinoa speckled rice, 1¼ cups (2½ cups) water, and a pinch of salt to a small saucepan.
+Bring to a boil, cover, reduce heat to low, and cook until the water is absorbed and rice is tender, 15 to 20 minutes.

-Thinly slice the cucumber.
+Thinly slice the cucumber(s).
 Add sliced cucumber, chile garlic sauce, and rice vinegar to a medium bowl and toss.

-Heat 1 tsp vegetable oil in a large nonstick skillet over medium-high heat.
-Add baby spinach, just 2 tsp tuxedo sesame seeds, and a pinch of salt and pepper.
+Heat 1 tsp (2 tsp) vegetable oil in a large nonstick skillet over medium-high heat.
+Add baby spinach, just 2 tsp (4 tsp) sesame seeds, and a pinch of salt and pepper.
 Cook until spinach is wilted, 1 to 2 minutes.